Swedish Health Services Research Nurse Educator - Swedish Cancer Institute in Seattle, Washington

 We offer a full comprehensive range of benefits — see our website for details

-Our nonprofit Mission is to improve the health and wellbeing of each person we serve.
-Our Vision is to demonstrate the highest-quality, best-value healthcare to all we serve.
+Our Mission is to improve the health and well-being of each person we serve.

-Swedish is the largest nonprofit health care provider in the greater Seattle area.
-It is comprised of five hospital campuses (First Hill, Cherry Hill, Ballard, Edmonds and Issaquah); ambulatory care centers in Redmond and Mill Creek; and Swedish Medical Group a network of more than 118 primary care and specialty locations throughout the Puget Sound.
-Swedish employs more than 13,300 employees and 3,100 physicians and allied health professionals.
-Whether through physician clinics, education, research and innovation or other outreach, we’re committed to caring for the people in our region and beyond.
-Swedish is proud to be an Equal Opportunity Employer.
-Swedish does not discriminate on the basis of race, color, gender, disability, protected veteran, military status, religion, age, creed, national origin, gender identity, sexual orientation, marital status, genetic information, or any other basis prohibited by local, state, or federal law.
+Swedish is the largest not-for-profit health care system in the greater Seattle area.
+It is comprised of five hospital campuses (First Hill, Cherry Hill, Ballard, Edmonds and Issaquah); emergency rooms and specialty center in Redmond (East King County) and the Mill Creek area in Everett; and Swedish Medical Group, a network of more than 128 primary care and specialty care locations throughout the greater Puget Sound area.
+Swedish employs nearly 13,000 caregivers (all employees), including nearly 1,400 providers.
+Whether through physician clinics, education, research and innovation or other outreach, we're committed to caring for the people in our region and beyond.
+Swedish is proud to be an Equal Opportunity Employer Swedish does not discriminate on the basis of race, color, gender, disability, protected veteran, military status, religion, age, creed, national origin, gender identity, sexual orientation, marital status, genetic information, or any other basis prohibited by local, state, or federal law.

 Job Category: Non-Clinical Director/Executive

 Work Locations: First Hill Main Bldg (WA145) 747 Broadway Seattle, 98122

 Swedish Health Services